How to Set SameSite=None for Cross-Site Cookies

 Security Implications

 Relaxing SameSite restrictions expands the CSRF attack surface, as cross-site requests initiated from untrusted origins can now carry valid session credentials.
-Deploying SameSite=None mandates compensating controls: anti-CSRF synchronizer tokens, double-submit cookie patterns, or strict custom header validation (e.g., rejecting requests lacking X-Requested-With or Authorization).
+Deploying SameSite=None mandates compensating controls covered in mitigating CSRF attacks in modern SPAs: anti-CSRF synchronizer tokens, double-submit cookie patterns, or strict custom header validation (e.g., rejecting requests lacking X-Requested-With or Authorization).
 Attackers frequently exploit malicious iframes or cross-origin fetch calls to trigger authenticated state-changing operations.
 Furthermore, omitting the Secure flag in production enables session hijacking via network sniffing, MITM proxies, or TLS downgrade attacks.
 Strict origin validation, CSP enforcement, and cryptographic token binding are mandatory to maintain session integrity.

 Active Threat Vectors: